Pottsville Area High School

 Pottsville Area High School is a coeducational public high school located in Pottsville, Pennsylvania.
 It is part of the Pottsville Area School District and is the largest public high school in Schuylkill County.
 It was founded in 1853 and offers a comprehensive program with an enrollment of approximately 1,000 students in ninth through twelfth grades.

-Students from the neighboring Saint Clair Area School District attend the high school, with their district paying tuition to PASD.
-The school building, with its Italian Gothic brickwork, retains its architectural and historical integrity while housing modern facilities such as four science labs, a planetarium and observatory, four computer labs, three art and two music studios, and two gymnasiums.
+Students from the neighboring Saint Clair Area School District attend the high school, with their district paying PASD tuition.
+The school building, with its Italian Gothic brickwork, retains its architectural and historical integrity while housing modern facilities, including four science labs, a planetarium and observatory, four computer labs, three art studios and two music studios, and two gymnasiums.